Jonathan Hardy: Film

-Hardy appeared in over 20 films, guested in over 26 television series, and acted in many television movies and miniseries.
+Hardy appeared in over 20 films, guest-starred in over 26 television series, and acted in many television movies and miniseries.
 His early roles included the BBC children's time travel series Mandog in 1972, and a small role in the London-set Australian comedy feature The Adventures of Barry McKenzie that same year.

 His film work continued with the 1976 Fred Schepisi feature The Devil's Playground, for which he was nominated for an Australian Film Institute award.
 He also starred in George Miller dystopian action classic Mad Max in 1979, and appeared in The Sullivans TV movie spin-off The John Sullivan Story that same year.

 At Italy's MystFest, Hardy was the co-winner of Best Artistic Contribution for his role in 1982 horror film Scarecrow.
 He later appeared in Mr. Reliable aka My Entire Life (1996) alongside Colin Friels and Jacqueline McKenzie, and the Baz Luhrmann musical epic Moulin Rouge!
 (2001), in which he played the character of the 'Man in the Moon', for whom Plácido Domingo supplied the singing voice.
 He won a New Zealand Film and TV Award in 2001, for his performance in 2000 short film Camping with Camus.
 He then appeared in the 2003 feature Ned Kelly, opposite Heath Ledger and Orlando Bloom, playing 'The Great Orlando'.

 Hardy became best known to international audiences for providing the voice of diminutive alien ex-royal leader Dominar Rygel XVI in the science fiction series Farscape from 1999 to 2003, and its subsequent 2004 made-for-television film Farscape: The Peacekeeper Wars.
 Farscape was filmed in Sydney, Australia, but was a United States production.
 Although the series was unsuccessful in Australia, Hardy developed a cult following and made appearances at sci-fi conventions.

 Hardy's other television roles include Josef Goldman in Twenty Good Years in 1979, and the miniseries' Power Without Glory (1976) The Mackenzie Affair (1977) and Against the Wind (1978).
 He made guest appearances in numerous television series including Rush, Bluey, Young Ramsay, The Truckies, The Sullivans, Prisoner, Under the Mountain, Butterfly Island, Rafferty's Rules, G.P., Mission: Impossible, E Street, The Flying Doctors, A Country Practice, The Adventures of Skippy, Snowy River: The McGregor Saga, Fire, Medivac, Twisted Tales, All Saints, State Coroner, Above the Law, The Secret Life of Us, Stingers, MDA and Magical Tales.

 Along with David Stevens and Bruce Beresford, Hardy co-wrote the screenplay for the film Breaker Morant, for which he received an Australian Film Institute Award (1980), and was nominated for an Academy Award (1981).
 He also wrote and directed the movie Backstage, starring the Grammy nominated pop vocalist Laura Branigan.
 His screen directing career however, failed to take off.
-He was set to direct one of the The Man from Snowy River sequels, when he experienced heart problems and underwent a heart transplant.
+He was set to direct one of The Man from Snowy River sequels, when he experienced heart problems and underwent a heart transplant.